LAST UPDATED: April 19, 2021

 - When selecting a motorcycle jacket, make sure it fits well both when you're standing and when you're in a riding position.
 Also, don’t buy one that’s too tight or you won’t be able to put layers underneath it.

 - Not all jackets will work in all weather conditions.
-A great synthetic jacket may be too hot for summer, and a leather jacket won’t have the same ventilation as a textile jacket.
+A great leather jacket may be too hot for summer, and a textile jacket may not provide the same level of crash protection as a leather jacket.
 You may need more than one jacket based on the climate.

 - The collar of the jacket should be snug enough so the wind doesn't pass through.
 If you ride often in the rain, select a jacket that has a watertight layer beneath the zippers so rain doesn't leak through.

 - The more pockets, the better.
 It's preferable to have a few pockets in the front and at least one inner pocket.
 Also, your jacket should have at least one pocket you can utilize without opening a zipper (which can be challenging when wearing gloves).

 - If you want to be really visible at night, choose a bright-colored jacket.
 Some come in bright yellow and orange, and others have panels made of reflective material.

 - Make sure the zippers are easy to open and close.
 The best motorcycle jackets will have zippers covered in fabric so they don't cause extra harm during a crash.

 - For safety purposes, leather jackets should not have a lot of seams on them.
 For example, the chest and back should be made of a single piece of leather, not several stitched together.

 - Sleeves should be long enough so they reach your wrists when your arms are extended towards the motorcycle's handlebars.
 If possible, you should be able to wear the sleeves both over or under your gloves.